Trajectory-guided discharge stratification for heart failure using short-context electronic health record sequence

-Patient health information is commonly stored and collected in longitudinal \glspl{ehr} by healthcare providers, capturing a patient trajectory through irregular clinical visits, either hospitalizations or outpatient visits.
-An \gls{ehr} includes structured data, e.g. recorded vital signs, results from laboratory tests and assessed diagnoses, as well as unstructured data, e.g. clinical text notes or medical images \cite{hayrinen2008definition}.
+Patient health information is commonly stored and collected in longitudinal \glspl{ehr} by healthcare providers, capturing a patient trajectory through irregular clinical visits including hospitalizations.
+An \gls{ehr} comprises structured data, e.g. recorded vital signs or assessed diagnoses, and unstructured data, e.g. clinical text notes or medical images \cite{hayrinen2008definition}.
+From a signal processing perspective, \glspl{ehr} can be understood as multimodal, irregularly sampled time series \cite{yadav2018mining}.
 In recent years, the application of \gls{ai} on \glspl{ehr} has gained significant research interest due to the growing availability of \glspl{ehr} and advances in \gls{ai} \cite{kim2019evolving, juhn2020artificial}.
-The field of \gls{nlp}, in particular, has demonstrated significant success to learn patient representations from \glspl{ehr} efficiently \cite{juhn2020artificial, steinberg2021language, wornow2023shaky}.
-Transformers \cite{vaswani2017attention}, the backbone architecture of most \glspl{llm}, have emerged in several healthcare applications, primarily clinical prediction tasks for structured \glspl{ehr} \cite{nerella2024transformers}, information extraction from clinical free-text notes \cite{kalyan2022ammu} and medical imaging \cite{shamshad2023transformers}.
+The field of natural language processing, in particular, has highlighted its efficiency to learn patient representations from \glspl{ehr} \cite{juhn2020artificial, steinberg2021language, wornow2023shaky}.
+Transformers \cite{vaswani2017attention}, the backbone architecture of most large language models, have emerged in several healthcare applications, primarily clinical prediction tasks for structured \glspl{ehr} \cite{nerella2024transformers}, information extraction from clinical free-text notes \cite{kalyan2022ammu} and medical imaging \cite{shamshad2023transformers}.